UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 cpu39.elgato.hpc.arizona.edu
 ```

 You'll notice once your job starts that your command line prompt changes to display the name of the compute node.
 If you run ````hostname````, this should match your command line prompt and show you the name of the compute node you're connected to.
-In my case, I'm connected to the ElGato compute node ```cpu39```.
+In my case, I'm connected to the El Gato compute node ```cpu39```.

 You'll also notice that your session has been assigned a job number (in the above, you can see this as ```Granted job allocation 1800857```).
 A job number is assigned to every job on the system and is used to keep track of job statistics and metrics.